-Cynthia Bailey Confirms That Her Wedding To Fiance Mike Hill Will Air On ‘RHOA
+Cynthia Bailey Confirms That Her Wedding To Fiance Mike Hill Will Air On ‘RHOA’

 The relationship and engagement to Hill is something that Bailey refers to as a “blessing.”
 The couple had both previously been divorced and weren’t sure if they would marry again.
 Both Bailey and Hill were also single parents at the time.
 Bailey has one daughter, Noelle Robinson, with actor Leon.
 Hill also has two daughters from his previous marriages.

 In addition to sharing their vows on camera, Hill is also set to appear on several episodes of Season 12 of RHOA.
-The series returns to Bravo on Sunday, November 3.

 Delivered To Your INBOX